SiliconLabs/wiseconnect/examples/snippets/wlan/multithreading_application/readme.md

    #define CLIENT_PORT                                1
    ```

-  - CLIENT_ID refers to the unique ID with which the MQTT client connects to MQTT broker/server.
+  - CLIENT_ID refers to the unique ID with which the MQTT client connects to the MQTT broker/server.

    ```c
    #define clientID "WIFI-SDK-MQTT-CLIENT"